41st and Michigan Scene

 Without being told both Corcoran and Murphy jumped out with their notebooks and were eager to canvass the building.
 That’s a good thing to do and a great thing to see.
 Young detectives realizing the importance of a thorough canvass of the building's occupants along with the immediately surrounding buildings and residences.
 It can be tedious, boring work, but every window in every building that faced that scene had to be canvassed.
 Some new people just get it and take to detective work like ducks to water and like that I knew that Corcoran and Murphy were going to be quality detectives.

 I grabbed my notebook, flashlight, and latex rubber gloves out of my unmarked squad car when Sgt.
 Ware from the 002nd District walked up.
-Ware was a handsome, Billy Dee Williams kind of pretty, but built like Chicago Bears running back Walter Payton.
+Ware was built like Chicago Bears running back Walter Payton.
 Ware looked sharp as always, but his face looked drained.